 Add an Object and Nodes

-- To start, add a 3D cube object to the scene by pressing + Add Object > 3D > Cube.
+- To start, add a 3D cube object to the scene by Clicking the Add button [+] > 3D > Cube.
 Adjust the Position parameters of the cube to place it in the desired position on your screen.

 2. Since you are using mouth open/close actions as triggers, select a Mouth Open demonstration video from the drop-down list in the Preview panel to test the effect.